abhgangwar/System-Monitor/Readme.txt

+﻿# System Monitor

-﻿It's a network system monitoring application.
+It's a network system monitoring application.
 It can monitor the systems on a network, You can run 'client' program on a system.
 It collect the system usage data and sends it to a service ( A http sever ) and then exits. client identifies itself to service using a 'username and password'.
 You can confiure all clients' username and password and their limits for system usage on server ( where the service is run ) in an xml file.